raphpapad/Project/README.md

 # Project

 << Java >> <br>
-1. In a project (like a game), one character fights another.
-More info inside the code.
+Project1: Is like a game, one character fights another.
+More info inside the code.<br>